 The functional currency of the Company, and the Company's subsidiary are as follows:

 - F3 Uranium Corp.
-Canadian Dollar - Fission Energy Peru S.A.C.
+Canadian Dollar - F4 Uranium Corp Canadian Dollar (inactive and no assets) - Fission Energy Peru S.A.C.
 Peruvian New Sol (inactive and no assets)

 Transactions and balances